hnhx/librex/README.md

 # Features
 + Ad free
 + JavaScript free
++ Cookie free
 + Tracking snippets from URLs are removed
 + Image results are converted to base64 to prevent clients from connecting to Google servers
 + Supports both POST and GET requests
++ YouTube results are converted into a privacy friendly Invidious instance
 + Easy to use JSON API
 + No 3rd party libs are used
 + Easy to setup